-While many of the details about life at Reuben College are still in the planning stages, our facilities, services and initiatives are being developed to ensure that every individual can benefit from richness of opportunity in all aspects of their academic, professional and personal lives.
+Our facilities, services and initiatives ensure that every individual can benefit from richness of opportunity in all aspects of their academic, professional and personal lives.

 Find out more about how to apply, who's already here, and what daily life will be like when you arrive from the links below.

 (As Reuben’s permanent site continues to undergo redevelopment and refurbishment, the first cohort of Reuben students, its Fellows and staff will benefit from the very generous offer from neighbouring Linacre College to share its grounds, buildings and facilities with them.
 Reuben students will be able to access library, social, sporting, lunch and dining facilities on a par with Linacre students.
 Within Linacre, Reuben College will have its own common room and will run its own academic and social programme for 2021-22 (subject to Covid restrictions at the time).
 College accommodation in Farndon Court will be ready, as planned.)